stackbuilders/tutorials/tutorials/haskell/haskell-time-tutorial/tutorial.md

     ]
 ```

-All of these test are written and will be explained in the `Month`s context.
+All of these test are written and will be explained in the `Month`'s context.
+So
-So in the first line we're saying that this test is of the type `testProperty`
+in the first line this test is being declared to be of the type `testProperty`
-(or property test) and that we're testing the `periodFirstDay` function, then we
+(or property test) and then it yields the function that is being tested
-create a `MkWMonth` that is the arbitrary version of `Month` and is the one that
+(`periodFirstDay`), then it creates a `MkWMonth` that is the arbitrary version
-will generate the randomness for us and finally we compare that the first day of
+of `Month` and is the one that will generate the randomness for property testing
-a month is the same when we use the `periodFirstDay` function than when using the
+and finally it compares that the first day of a month is the same when the
-`YearMonthDay` pattern.
+`periodFirstDay` function is used than when using the `YearMonthDay` pattern.

-The `periodLastDay` tests are a little peculiar, we didn't use property testing
+The `periodLastDay` tests are a little peculiar, property testing was not used
-in this case since we wanted to test some particular cases.
-We tested that
+in this case since it was needed to test some particular cases.
+Here the tests
-February's last day calculated properly for both leap and regular years.
-As you
+are checking that February's last day is calculated properly for both leap and
-can see in some case unit tests can be useful too, so don't stick too much to
+regular years.
+As you can see in some cases unit tests can be useful too, so
-property testing.
+don't stick too much to property testing.

-Well I think the two previous examples are very straightforward, but let me
+Well, probably the two previous examples are very straightforward, but let's see
-explain the `periodAllDays` tests.
-When you're implementing property tests is a
+what the `periodAllDays` tests are doing.
+When implementing property tests is a
 little harder to think of what to test, you have to search a common property
 (that's why they are called property test) that let you describe the expected
 behavior.
-So what we're checking in this test is that `all` elements (`Days`)
+So what it's being checked in this test is that `all` elements (`Days`)
 that the `periodAllDays` function produces, when the `DayPeriod` is a `Month`,
 belong to the same year and month.

-Finally the `periodLength` was tested and in this case the test suite is a
+Finally the `periodLength` was tested and in in this case the test suite is a
 combination of unit tests and property tests.
-We are checking that
+Test are checking that the period's
-the period's lenght of all months is at least 28 days and that February's
+lenght of all months is at least 28 days and that February's lenght is correctly
-lenght is correctly calculated in a leap and in a regular year.
+calculated in a leap and in a regular year.

-Do you remember the laws that we mentioned in the previous section, well those
+Do you remember the laws that were mentioned in the previous section, well those
 were translated to property tests.
 Isn't it awesome?
-When we work and create
+When working and creating
-property tests we need to think out of the box and find the property (law) that
+property tests you need to think out of the box and find the property (law) that
 every test subject should satisfy, but once that is found is pretty clear what
-we need to check for.
+you should check for.

-It makes sense right?.
-Also we can see the best of patterns in action, we're
+In this test code snippet the best of patterns is put in action.
+They're being
-using them to generate a random month: `MkWMonth my@(YearMonth y1 m1)`, and
+used to generate a random month: `MkWMonth my@(YearMonth y1 m1)`, and to
-we're using them to deconstruct a `Day` into `Year`, `MonthOfYear` and
+deconstruct a `Day` into `Year`, `MonthOfYear` and
 `DayOfMonth`: `(YearMonthDay y2 m2 _) -> (y2, m2)`.

 ## Summary

-It was a journey, but hopefully we got something from this tutorial.
-If I have to
+It was a journey, but hopefully you got something from this tutorial.
+If there
-highlight something is the following:
+are things that need to be highlighted, they would be the following:

-- When working on OSS always start by opening an issue and brainstorm your ideas with
+- When working on OSS always start by opening an issue and brainstorm your ideas
-the library's mainterners.
+with the library's mainterners.

-- Pattern synonyms is a Haskell feature that will make our code base more reable, and
+- Pattern synonyms is a Haskell's feature that will make the code base more
-as shown in this tutorial could be useful in many scenarios.
-The `YearMonthDay` pattern
+reable, and as shown in this tutorial could be useful in many scenarios.
-is probably one of the more versatile ones, so if you're working with the `time`
+The `YearMonthDay` pattern is probably one of the more versatile ones, so if
-library have this in mind.
+you're working with the `time` library have this in mind.

 - Time library now has some cool helper functions that are pretty simple to use
 and hopefully pretty useful too.
-Keep in mind the `periodFirstDay`, `periodLastDay`,
+Keep in mind the `periodFirstDay`,
-`periodAllDays` and `periodLength` functions.
+`periodLastDay`, `periodAllDays` and `periodLength` functions.

 ## Caveat

-As you can see we didn't talk about weeks in this tutorial.
-That's becasue weeks are
+As you can see weeks were not mentioned in this tutorial.
+That's becasue weeks
-not canonical, some years have 52 weeks and others have 53 and depending on what part
+are not canonical, some years have 52 weeks and others have 53 and depending on
-of the world you're in, the week could start in different days (Saturday, Sunday,
+what part of the world you're in, the week could start in different days
-Monday).
-We're dicussing this with the maintainer right now but haven't gotten an answer yet.
+(Saturday, Sunday, Monday).
+A dicussion with the maintainer is going on right
-But if you want to get all `Days` of a week and specify its starting day, this
+now but haven't gotten an answer yet.
+But if you want to get all `Days` of a week
-[issue][issue-weeks] could be useful.
+and specify its starting day, this [issue][issue-weeks] could be useful.

 [time-hackage]: https://hackage.haskell.org/package/time